soundpress/RulesOfNYC/docs/c01/index.rst

          (B) the boiler or boilers shall be enclosed in a 3-hour masonry enclosure with a one-hour fireproof self-closing door which opens into a ventilated vestibule similarly enclosed and entered by a one-hour fireproof self-closing door opening onto the interior of the premises or establishment.

-      (ii) The ceiling of all such boiler rooms as required in § 5-04(f)(1)(i) and the adjoining entrance vestibule referred to in § 5-04(f)(1)(i)(B) above shall be fire-retarded with one-hour fire resistive material.
+      (ii) The ceiling of all such boiler rooms as required in 2 RCNY § 5-04(f)(1)(i) and the adjoining entrance vestibule referred to in 2 RCNY § 5-04(f)(1)(i)(B) above shall be fire-retarded with one-hour fire resistive material.

    (2) Non-fireproof enclosing partitions and ceilings within six feet of any dry cleaning unit shall be fire-retarded with one-hour fire resistive materials and doors and with two approved automatic wet pipe sprinkler heads located over the cleaning unit which may have its source of supply from the house water system.

    (3) All openings from any such dry cleaning establishment leading to a fire escape shall be equipped with a one-hour fireproof self-closing door or fireproof window assembly.

-   (4) Except as provided in § 5-04(f)(1)(i), there shall not be employed in any such dry cleaning establishments any device or apparatus employing flame or fire which is likely to produce an exposed spark except electric apparatus placed at least five feet above the floor, or approved type of "explosion proof electric motors".
+   (4) Except as provided in 2 RCNY § 5-04(f)(1)(i), there shall not be employed in any such dry cleaning establishments any device or apparatus employing flame or fire which is likely to produce an exposed spark except electric apparatus placed at least five feet above the floor, or approved type of "explosion proof electric motors".
 In such establishments all lighting shall be fitted with keyless sockets and all switches and receptacles shall be placed at least four feet above the floor.
-Nothing contained in this paragraph (4) or § 5-04(f)(1)(i) shall prohibit the installation of any gas, oil or electric heating device of a type approved by the Fire Commissioner under such conditions as he shall prescribe.
+Nothing contained in this paragraph (4) or 2 RCNY § 5-04(f)(1)(i) shall prohibit the installation of any gas, oil or electric heating device of a type approved by the Fire Commissioner under such conditions as he shall prescribe.

 (g) Fire prevention – Class A establishments.
 All hereafter established Class A dry cleaning establishments shall comply with the following, except that this subdivision (g) shall not apply to those establishments created prior to the effective date of these rules:

    (1) Unless otherwise specifically exempted by law, no power or heating boiler shall be permitted in the same area or space where dry cleaning units are located unless such boiler or boilers shall be enclosed in a one-hour fireproof partition and entered by a one-hour fireproof self-closing door whether from the interior of the premises or establishments or to the outer air.

-   (2) All ceilings of all such boiler rooms as provided in § 5-04(g)(1) shall be fire-retarded with one-hour fire resistive material.
+   (2) All ceilings of all such boiler rooms as provided in 2 RCNY § 5-04(g)(1) shall be fire-retarded with one-hour fire resistive material.

    (3) All openings from any such dry cleaning establishment leading to a fire escape shall be equipped with a fireproof self-closing door or fireproof window assembly.